contentstack/contentstack-js-graphql-example/README.md

 # Build an example app using Contentstack GraphQL and Apollo Javascript SDK

-Apollo Javascript is strongly-typed, caching GraphQL client for javascript apps.
-It lets you execute queries against a GraphQL server by integrating a GraphQL client library that handles sending GraphQL queries and parsing the corresponding responses.
+We have created a sample product catalog app that is built using Contentstack’s iOS SDK.
+The content of this app is powered by Contentstack GraphQL APIs, and the app uses Apollo client on the client side to consume GraphQL APIs.

-This is an example app built using Contentstack GraphQL with Apollo javascript SDK.
-You can try out and play with this example app, before building bigger and better applications.
+This document covers the steps to get this app up and running for you.
+Try out the app and play with it, before building bigger and better applications.

 Perform the steps given below to get started with this app.